 We asked two questions to address racial and ethnic identity among staffers.
 Data in Graph 1 reflect answers to the question: “Which of these best describes your ethnic identity?”

 Data in Graph 2 are indicative of how pre-constructed categories of race collapse nuance, and may effectively erase some respondents’ self-identification.
 The data in Graph 2 reflect answers to the question:

 “To organize its research on health, the NIH established the following limited categories of race, which we have used to further categorize your racial identity.
 Which of these best applies to you?

 CIR’s gender representation is on par with most digital-only newsrooms.
-Cis women make up 53.5 percent of the staff who responded to the survey, followed by cis men at 30.2 percent.
+Cisgender women make up 53.5% of the staff who responded to the survey, followed by cisgender men at 30.2%.